Data Centers in Cacoal

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct cloud on-ramps in Cacoal, as of September 2025.
-Secure, private connections to hyperscalers like AWS, Google Cloud, and Microsoft Azure are established through network backhaul to data center hubs in São Paulo.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Cacoal as of September 2025.
+Businesses connect to hyperscale clouds like AWS, Google Cloud, and Microsoft Azure through private network extensions or IP transit to major hubs such as São Paulo.

 Power Analysis